 4 – Make your debt-free plan now!

-Use my 3 x 10 Guide to Paying Off Debt.
+See my book on How To Pay Off Debt.
 This will take you through the full process of understanding your debt situation, and the order of actions to take.
 You’ll get to make your own debt payment plan and ultimately pave the way to become debt free.

 Final thoughts about debt problems